-- 1Lead and copper are sampled every three years during the summer.
+Lead and copper are sampled every three years during the summer.
 There were no results for copper or lead that exceeded the action limits (AL) in 2018.
-New sampling is scheduled in 2021. - 2 Total organic carbon (TOC) has no health effects, however, TOC provides a medium for the formation of disinfection byproducts (DBPs). - 3TT is equal to or less than 0.3 NTU in 95% of samples each month.
+New sampling is scheduled in 2021.

+Total organic carbon (TOC) has no health effects, however, TOC provides a medium for the formation of disinfection byproducts (DBPs).